 - Reading Specialist (MEd)

 - Special Education (MEd)

-To be certified by the State of Illinois, teacher candidates must receive passing scores on a minimum of three tests prepared by the Illinois Certification Testing System.
+To be licensed by the State of Illinois, teacher candidates must receive passing scores on a minimum of three tests prepared by the Illinois Licensure Testing System (ELIS).
 It consists of three parts:

 - Content-Area test in the major discipline:

 - Required at the time of admission for MEd Secondary Education majors

 - All other programs require the exam prior to student teaching

 - An Assessment of Professional Teaching test, endorsement level specific (required prior to issuance of the license)